Nicholas Deak

-Nicolas Louis Deák (8 October 1905, Hátszeg, Transylvania, Hungary (now Hațeg, Romania) — 18 November 1985, New York City, US) was a Hungarian-born American banker, chairman of the Deak-Perera group and a secret service operative, serving both in the OSS during World War II and its successor the CIA during the Cold War.
+Nicolas Louis Deák (8 October 1905 in Hátszeg, Transylvania, Hungary (now Hațeg, Romania) – 18 November 1985 in New York City, US) was a Hungarian-born American banker, chairman of the Deak-Perera group and a secret service operative, serving both in the OSS during World War II and its successor the CIA during the Cold War.

 Deak earned a Ph.D. from the University of Neuchâtel in Switzerland in 1929.
-In 1939 he came to New York to open Deak & Company, a foreign exchange business.
-During World War II he worked for the Office of Strategic Services, serving in Egypt, Burma, Thailand and Malaya.
-In 1946 he returned to New York and resumed his business, subsequently acquiring Perera U.S., Inc. His business expanded into banking and dealing in gold coins and bullion.
+In 1939, he came to New York to open Deak & Company, a foreign exchange business.
+During World War II, he worked for the Office of Strategic Services, serving in Egypt, Burma, Thailand, and Malaya.
+In 1946, he returned to New York and resumed his business, subsequently acquiring Perera U.S., Inc. His business expanded into banking and dealing in gold coins and bullion.